Iowa State University: Farm House Museum

 Located near the center of the Iowa State campus, the Farm House Museum sits as a monument to early Iowa State history and culture as well as a National Historic Landmark.
 As the first building on campus, the Farm House was built in 1860 before campus was occupied by students or even classrooms.
 The college's first farm tenants primed the land for agricultural experimentation.
 This early practice lead to Iowa State Agricultural College and Model Farm opening its doors to Iowa students for free in 1869 under the Morrill Act (or Land-grant Act) of 1862.

 Many prominent figures have made the Farm House their home throughout its 150 years of use.
 The first president of the college, Adonijah Welch, briefly stayed at the Farm House and even wrote his inaugural speech in a bedroom on the second floor.
 James "Tama Jim" Wilson resided for much of the 1890s with his family at the Farm House until he joined President William McKinley's cabinet as U.S. Secretary of Agriculture.
 Agriculture Dean Charles Curtiss and his young family replaced Wilson and became the longest resident of Farm House.

 In 1976, over 110 years after the initial construction, the Farm House became a museum after much time and effort was put into restoring the early beauty of the modest farm home.
 Today, faculty, students, and community members can enjoy the museum while honoring its significance in shaping a nationally recognized land-grant university.
 Its collection boasts a large collection of 19th and early 20th century decorative arts, furnishings and material culture reflecting Iowa State and Iowa heritage.
 Objects include furnishings from Carrie Chapman Catt and Charles Curtiss, a wide variety of quilts, a modest collection of textiles and apparel, and various china and glassware items.

-As with many sites on the Iowa State University Campus, The Farm House Museum has a few old myths and legends associated with it.
-There are rumors of a ghost changing silverware and dinnerware, unexplained rattling furniture, and curtains that have opened seemingly by themselves.

-The Farm House Museum is a unique on-campus educational resource providing a changing environment of exhibitions among the historical permanent collection objects that are on display.
-A walk through the Farm House Museum immerses visitors in the Victorian era (1860–1910) as well as exhibits colorful Iowa and local Ames history.
+The Farm House Museum is an on-campus educational resource providing a changing environment of exhibitions among the historical permanent collection objects that are on display.